 144Hz is better in the vast majority of cases: they are cheaper, the required FPS is easier to achieve, and the improvements that 144Hz brings over 60Hz are much greater than what 240Hz brings over 144Hz.

-If you are the type of gamer who prefers performance over visuals, then you are likely to turn your attention to 144Hz and 240Hz monitors instead.
+If you’re the type of gamer who prefers performance over visuals, you’re likely to turn your attention to 144Hz and 240Hz monitors instead.

 But which of those two is a better choice overall?

-In this short article, we will quickly go over what refresh rates actually mean, the pros and cons of both of the above-mentioned refresh rates, and which you should ultimately pick for different use-cases.
+In this short article, we will quickly go over what refresh rates actually are, the pros and cons of both 144Hz and 240Hz, and which one you should ultimately pick for different use-cases.

 What Are Refresh Rates?

 Let’s refer to the very basic question: what is a refresh rate?

 In essence, a display’s refresh rate represents how many times per second it can refresh the displayed image.
 So, for example, a monitor with a 60Hz refresh rate refreshes 60 times per second.

 Obviously, this also governs how many frames per second a monitor can display.
-While your graphics card may render well over a hundred frames, a monitor will only actually show whatever its refresh rate allows – most commonly 60.
+While your graphics card may render well over a hundred frames, a monitor will only actually show whatever its refresh rate allows — most commonly, that will be 60.

 This is where 144Hz and 240Hz monitors enter the scene.

 144Hz vs 240Hz

 So, you’ve decided to push that FPS counter to the limit and get every advantage you can in competitive multiplayer.
-Yet, you’re faced with a dilemma of which of these two refresh rate standards suit your needs better?
+Yet, you’re faced with a dilemma: Which of these two refresh rate standards best suit your needs?

 Here’s what you need to consider!